ETHSydney/meetup-token/README.md

 ./initGeth.sh
 ```

 This is start a new development blockchain using the [genesis.json](./scripts/genesis.json) file.
-The chain data will be under the [testchain](./testchain) folder.
+The chain data will be under [testchain](./testchain) in the geth folder.

 ## Starting Geth
 If the above initial setup has already been done, the development geth node can be started with